Comparing lives with my youngest daughter

 Five years on

-It’s now 5 years on and my baby daughter is turning 30, so I thought I’d update the original post with what’s happened in the meantime.
+It’s now 5 years on and my baby daughter is turning 30 (in 2018), so I thought I’d update the original post with what’s happened in the meantime.
 It’s also to assuage my feelings of guilt for being out of the country for her big 3-0 birthday.

 You see when my eldest daughter turned 30, I not only attended her birthday bash, but I travelled solo across to the other side of the world for 4 weeks, to do so!
 For my second daughter’s 30th we joined her and some friends at a beach house, organised by her then boyfriend, now husband.